SovereignCloudStack/events/OpenInfraSummit2022/Open Operations.md

 the goal.

-The next step is to create strong communities that share operational practices and make it openly available.
-Documenting best practices, publishing the little tools to do cleanup jobs or the setup of dashboards that can be used for capacity management are all important contrinutions.
+The next step is to create strong communities that share operational practices and make them openly available.
+Documenting best practices, publishing the little tools to do cleanup jobs or the setup of dashboards that can be used for capacity management are all important contributions.

-Being transparent about bugs, incidents, security reponses may sound disturbing to traditional Ops teams -- yet it is a key to build up experience.
+Being transparent about bugs, incidents, security reponses may sound disturbing to traditional Ops teams at first -- yet it is a key to build up experience.
 It also helps to create trust with users, especially when incidents do occur.

-In some way it's an extension of the Open Source idea from development to operations -- we thus call it Open Operations.
+This is the essence of what we call Open Operations.

 ## Social summary (100 chars)